Overview of search in SharePoint Server 2013

 Search administration database

 The crawl component crawls the content sources.
-You can crawl a wide variety of content sources, for example file shares, SharePoint content, line of business applications and many more.
+You can crawl lots of content sources, for example file shares, SharePoint content, line of business applications and many more.
 To retrieve information, the crawl component connects to the content sources by invoking the appropriate indexing connector or protocol handler.
 After retrieving the content, the crawl component passes crawled items to the content processing component.

 For more information about crawling content sources, see Plan crawling and federation in SharePoint Server 2013.